jensjohansen/pravega-ui/README.md

 * `metrics.type`: Type of metrics, either JMX or PROMETHEUS.
 Defaulted to JMX.
 * `readOnly`: enable read only mode

 Configure as many clusters as you need by adding their configs below separated with `-`.
+Note that the UI for Pravega only works with Pravega clusters - you cannot mix Pravega and Kafka clusters in one UI.

 ## Running a Docker Image
-The official Docker image for UI for Apache Kafka is hosted here: [hub.docker.com/r/provectuslabs/kafka-ui](https://hub.docker.com/r/provectuslabs/kafka-ui).
+The official Docker image for UI for Pravega is hosted here: [hub.docker.com/r/johnkjohansen/pravega-ui](https://hub.docker.com/r/johnkjohansen/pravega-ui).

 Launch Docker container in the background:
 ```sh